Salvia mellifera: Production and lifespan

+Fire response

+Salvia mellifera, like many species in this ecosystem, has evolved certain mechanisms to withstand fires.
+This plant has a deep-root system, allowing it resprout after being burned.
+Its ability to seemingly regenerate after fires highlights its ability to withstand these fire-prone climates.
+Additionally, black sage's have aromatic oils and resinous glands that provide some fire resistance by preventing ignition due to that plant.
+The recovery of Salvia mellifera after fire plays a crucial role in maintaining the structure and biodiversity of coastal sage scrub communities.

 Traditional use

 The Chumash people used a strong sun tea of the leaves and stems of the plant.
 This was rubbed on the painful area or used to soak one's feet.
-The plant contains diterpenoids, such as aethiopinone and ursolic acid, that are pain relievers.
+The plant contains diterpenoids, such as aethiopinone and ursolic acid, that are pain relievers.In addition to medicinal purposes, black sage is often used in native plant restoration projects to stabilize soil and support those same pollination networks mentioned in "description".

-The Black Sage also produces a nectar that Black Sage honey is made from.
+Californian black sage also produces a nectar that black sage honey is made from.
 This honey is typically peppery and strong, and is prized as a rare honey due to the plant's dry climate.
-Black Sage honey can only be made when specific rain conditions are met and the plant produces enough nectar.
+Black sage honey can only be made when specific rain conditions are met and the plant produces enough nectar.